ocecenas/Distributed-Data-Platform/README.md

 This distributed data processing method will retrieve parametric data for selected Manufacturer Parts.
 It will retrieve parametric data for a selected part by using a crawler to search for matches on the Manufacturer/Supplier Website.
 No frameworks will be used to faciliate the data processing (ex.
 Apache Spark or Apache Airflow).

+1. Load the parts from the database or file
+2. Initialize the Web Driver
+3. Search the Parts on the Manufacturer/Supplier Search Engine
+4. Retrieve Parametric Data from the part listing page.
+5. Upload the data to a database or write to file
+6. Run a query service on the datasets that filters duplicates and merges GPN records with the parametric data

 In this documentation, Puppeteer will be used as the crawler.
 Refer to the API reference here: https://pptr.dev/api/puppeteer.elementhandle

 ![image](https://github.com/ocecenas/Distributed-Data-Platform/assets/46056159/b0f4aff1-d2b7-44d3-aea2-790b0270fac5)